Interprofessional collaborative skills

 How?

-We conducted a scoping study (Scoping review) in order to identify the relevant literature to answer our research question: What are the skills in collaborative practices necessary for tele-intervention carried out by professionals working in primary care?
+We conducted a scoping review to identify the relevant literature to answer our research question: What skills in collaborative practices are necessary for tele-intervention by professionals working in primary care?

-We are thus able to better understand the skills required for tele-intervention offered by primary care professionals.
-This method makes it possible to quickly capture the richest literature, which reinforces the feasibility of this synthesis in the COVID-19 context.
+Thus, we can better understand the skills required for tele-intervention offered by primary care professionals.
+This method makes it possible to capture the richest literature quickly, reinforcing this synthesis's feasibility in COVID-19.

 What results did we get?